 I am obsessed with cinema and music, but my greatest passion after art is football.
 I play it on the pitch and watch it in the stadium.
 As a boy I was good, and I could have possibly become a pro.
 There was a moment when I had to choose between art and football, and I chose art.

-What do you aspire to as an artist?
+After years of work and recognition, what do you aspire to now as an artist?

 The hardest thing is to be in balance.
 With my art I have gone much further than I ever dreamed.
 As long as I can go to the studio to paint without anyone telling me what to do, I am happy.
 I am already where I aspired to be.